Conveyancing Fees in Australia 2026: What You Should Pay in Every State

 Typical conveyancing fees QLD in 2026

-Queensland comes in around $1,000 to $2,300 all up, generally cheaper than NSW or VIC.
+Queensland purchase fees start at $885 including GST on the schedules we read, below a typical Sydney or Melbourne quote, and the expensive part of a Queensland purchase is the government registration charge rather than the professional fee.
+There's a firm-by-firm Brisbane and Gold Coast breakdown further down this page.
 One thing to get right: since 1 August 2025, sellers must give buyers a Form 2 Seller Disclosure Statement (under the Property Law Act 2023) before you sign, along with a set of prescribed certificates.
 If they don't, you can terminate the contract any time up to settlement, so your conveyancer checks this disclosure carefully.

 Worth knowing: Queensland doesn't licence standalone conveyancers, so the "conveyancing" fee here is really a solicitor's fixed-fee property service.
 And if you're buying a new build, the $30,000 QLD First Home Owner Grant applies to new homes valued under $750,000.
 The Queensland Government confirmed in its 2026-27 Budget (23 June 2026) that the $30,000 grant continues beyond 30 June 2026, so there is no longer a scheduled drop back to $15,000.
 The qualifying date is when you sign the contract, not when you settle.
 Your conveyancer lodges the grant for you.